lorycontixd/RaytracingAlgorithm/rta.md

 ## Camera

-In order to rendere a scene, it is obviously necessary to have an object that represents a camera in the scene.
-The camera has a world transform, which is mostly needed for its position and its rotation, it has a distance to the screen of pixels and it can be of two different types: orthogonal camera and perspective camera.
+In order to render a scene, it is obviously necessary to have an object that represents a camera in the scene.
+The camera has a _world transform_, which is mostly needed for its position and its rotation, it has a _distance_ to the screen of pixels and it can be of two different types: _orthogonal_ camera and _perspective_ camera.

 The camera type determines how the rays are generated through the screen, and essentially:

-- Orthogonal: Preserves parallelism (rays shots through each pixel are parallel)
+- Orthogonal: Preserves parallelism (rays shot through each pixel are parallel)

 - Perspective: More distant objects appear smaller on the screen.